The best computer for AutoCAD: workstation or virtual desktop?

 How much will an AutoCAD computer cost?

 Finding the best machine that meets these requirements for RAM, GPU and SSD storage disk is not cheap.
-You can normally expect to pay $1,000 as a minimum for an AutoCAD computer that will efficiently run the software and not leave your designers tearing their hair out.
+You can normally expect to pay $1,500 as the minimal choice for an AutoCAD computer that will efficiently run the software and not leave your designers tearing their hair out.

 That said, for complex models and large files, you are realistically going to be spending around $2,500 or more for a machine that can best meets your teams’ needs.